 There are no guidelines or rules for your wedding day.
 If you do not wish to call it a wedding – that’s fine.
 If you would rather not call either of you a bride or a groom, that is also fine.
 It’s up to you to plan and do not let anyone tell you otherwise.
 Design your wedding day the way you want it to be and most of all… Strut your way down your ceremony walk with pride!!

-Hayley is the Director of Wedding Business School, an online course and coaching platform for wedding suppliers looking to grow their businesses.
+Hayley is the Director of Found her Flow, an online course and coaching platform for wedding suppliers looking to grow their businesses.
 Utilising her 13 years experience in the wedding industry, she uses her multiple business success to help wedding business owners increase their bookings and profits.
 An LGBTQ bride herself having married her wife in 2019, Hayley has created a free LGBTQ Awareness course for wedding suppliers.
 Recognising the lack of inclusivity and diversity in the wedding industry that she experienced when planning her own wedding, the course was created to help wedding suppliers become more LGBTQ inclusive.

 - Photography: Jessica Bevan Photography